 The trail passes through the bustling marina area, which is by far the most popular part of the park.
 There’s a snack bar that serves burgers, hot dogs, sandwiches, and salads on a patio with a superb view of the lake.
 Just past the snack bar the trail passes through a busy picnic area; most people seem to come here to picnic.

 Stay to the left and take a wooden footbridge to reach the paved East Shore Trail.
-This trail is very popular, with a lot of large groups with little kids and dogs out for a stroll, and joggers and mountain bikers too.
+This trail is very popular, with about 2’4 groups a minute, including a lot of large groups with little kids and dogs out for a stroll, and joggers and mountain bikers too.
 The trail is mostly open but sometimes dives into the dense woods that cover the north-facing slopes.

 The crowd thins out a lot when the pavement ends a mile and a half past the marina.
 Turn left to cross a long narrow footbridge, then left again onto the Honker Bay Trail.
 This pleasant dirt road is nice and flat as it follows the shoreline, offering attractive views of the lake and the surrounding wooded hills.

 The trail curves away from the lake and begins a steep climb, eventually entering an open eucalyptus grove.
-The number of people really drops off at this point and the trail gradually takes on more of a quiet, woodsy feel while the lake drops out of sight.
+The trail gradually takes on more of a quiet, woodsy feel while the lake drops out of sight.

-The trail turns into a pleasant, oak-shaded dirt road that undulates along the shoreline.
-There's a bit of a climb up to the dam.
+The trail turns into an attractve, oak-shaded dirt road that undulates along the shoreline.
+There’s a bit of a climb up to the dam.